 The first step is to decide on the appropriate training method.
 This will be determined by your situation and needs.
 The second step is to select a training provider and product.

 Public training (or classroom-based teaching) is conducted by a specialized teacher and open to the public.
 Tuition is generally provided at schools, colleges, universities or hotel conference rooms.
-This traditional method tends to be the most expensive, particularly when taking into account travel expenses, but it is sometimes the only option.
+This traditional method tends to be the most expensive, particularly when taking into account travel expenses, but for some companies it might be the best or only option.

 Prior to signing up for a public training course, consider the background of the trainer.
 While numerous professional instructors provide effective ISO 9001 training, there are also courses whose main (albeit hidden) agenda is to sell a product or service.

 On-site training involves hiring a specialized instructor to provide customized training at the company.
 The advantage over public training is that tuition can be perfectly matched to the needs of the learners.
 If the audience is large enough, on-site training can also bring cost savings compared to public classes.
 On-site training is especially useful for teaching senior management.
-We recommend you choose on-site trainers from reputable training companies only – avoid consultants due to their interest in selling consulting services.
+We recommend you choose on-site trainers from reputable training companies only.

-Multimedia video training (usually in the form of a DVD) is stand-alone training that is conducted through a combination of instruction and examples using films, speech and sound.
+Multimedia video training (usually in the form of a DVD) is conducted through a combination of instruction and examples using films, speech and sound.
 As well as being an enjoyable training method, it's a very cost-effective since any number of people can be taught by a single DVD.
 Multimedia training is ideal for introducing employees to ISO 9001.

 The market for ISO 9001 multimedia video training is small but courses available are generally very good.
-However, there are also recordings of public courses that are sold as video training – these materials lack multimedia elements and are therefore less entertaining and effective.
+However, there are also recordings of public courses that are sold as video training – these materials ought to be avoided since they lack multimedia elements and are therefore less entertaining and effective.

 Online training (or e-learning) is a popular and effective option: it is completely flexible and can be taken anytime on any computer with an internet connection; it can be paused and resumed whenever needed.
 Online training is priced on a per-user basis and is therefore a cost-effective approach when only a small number of company staff require tuition.